Spring 2023: January/February – May (8-10 hours a week, 13 weeks)

 - Why are you interested in an internship at Prison Journalism Project?

-- Why do you care about helping prison journalists shed light on criminal justice?
+- Why do you care about helping prison journalists shed light on the criminal legal system?

-- (Optional) If you have been directly impacted by the criminal justice system, we invite you to tell us about it.
+- (Optional) If you have been directly impacted by the criminal legal system, we invite you to tell us about it.

 - Please include a PDF of your resume and cover letter